Pencilo

-Pencilo (ပန်ဆယ်လို; born Eaint Poe Ou (အိမ့်ပိုးဥ), on 14 April 1990) is a Burmese social media influencer, writer and pro-democracy activist.
+Pencilo (ပန်ဆယ်လို; born Eaint Poe Ou (အိမ့်ပိုးဥ), on 14 April 1990) is a Burmese writer and pro-democracy activist.
 She is best known for criticizing the Tatmadaw and taking up politically sensitive cases against the Burmese military junta and generals.

 Early life and education

-Eaint Poe Ou was born on 14 April 1990 in Myaungmya, Ayeyarwady Region, Myanmar.
+Pencilo was born on 14 April 1990 in Myaungmya, Ayeyarwady Region, Myanmar.
 She graduated with B.Sc. in Industrial Chemistry from Dagon University in 2011.

 Career and activism

-Eaint Poe Ou worked for the Sun Rays journal under Moe Hein, a prominent pro-military supporter.
-She began using the "Pencilo" persona on Facebook in 2012, initially publishing posts focused on celebrity gossip before later transitioning to posts supportive of the National League for Democracy (NLD) and Aung San Suu Kyi, and critical of the Myanmar military.

 Pencilo has written posts criticizing the military and the former military-backed government of President Thein Sein, which have occasionally come under fire.
 A core supporter of the National League for Democracy, she participated in the election campaign in November 2015.

 She began her literary career in 2016, publishing a book titled Under The Mask (မျက်နှာဖုံးတွေရဲ့အောက်).
 The book became one of the best-selling books of 2016.

-Pencilo also worked with the Myanmar ICT for Development Organization (MIDO), alongside its co-founder Nay Phone Latt and celebrity influencer Maung Maung Aye.
-MIDO, which originally focused on campaigning against hate speech on social media, was among the organizations that, following the 2017 Rohingya genocide events, had access to a budget of 6,426 million kyats and the authority to suppress social media accounts under the anti-hate-speech initiative.

 She joined the campaign supporting Aung San Suu Kyi's defense of Myanmar against genocide charges related to the Rohingya crisis at the UN's top court in The Hague in December 2019.